 Step Action 1 On the 'Information Items Conveyed' dialog, click on the Add button.
 The 'Select Classifier' dialog displays.
-2 Browse or search for the required Information Item or classifier element or elements and select them as required.
+2 Browse or search for the required Information Item or classifier element or elements, and select them as required.
 If you do not want to retain a selected item on the 'Select Classifier' dialog, press Ctrl and click on the item.
 3 Click on the OK button to return to the 'Information Items Conveyed' dialog.
 Each information item you have selected is listed on a separate line in the dialog.
 4 If you do not want to retain a selected item on this dialog, click on it and click on the Remove button.
+For a link between Classifiers or between Ports and/or Parts, and if the Information Flow is complete, you can create the realizing connector by selecting the 'Add Realizing Relationship' option.
+For Information Flows between other types of element, you can perform the realization separately.
 Click on the OK button to close the dialog and to show the selected information item element names on the Information Flow connector label.
-If appropriate, you can now realize the information items conveyed in this Information Flow.